cupOJoseph/ratehopper-contracts/README.md

 2. **Protocol Fee**: The contract charges an optional protocol fee (configurable by the owner) which is taken from the destination debt amount.

-3. **Slippage Protection**: When swapping between different assets, you must provide a `srcAmount` parameter with slippage adjustment to ensure the transaction doesn't fail due to price movements.
+3. **Slippage Protection**: When swapping between different assets, you must include a `srcAmount` field in the `ParaswapParams` struct with appropriate slippage adjustment to ensure the transaction doesn't fail due to price movements.
 See the 'Understanding Amount Parameters' section below for details.

 4. **Collateral Handling**: The contract will automatically withdraw collateral from the source protocol and supply it to the destination protocol during the debt swap.